nvladimus/voxel/README.md

 1. Instantiating a single device:

     Individual device can be instantiated by importing the appropriate driver class with the expected arguments.
 For example a camera object for a Vieworks VP-151MX can be invoked as:
     ```python
-    from voxel.devices.camera.vieworks_egrabber import VieworksCamera
+    from voxel.instrument.devices.camera import VieworksCamera

     camera = VieworksCamera(id='123456')
     ```
     Camera properties can then be queried and set by accessing attributes of the camera object:
     ```python
     camera.exposure_time ms = 10.0
     camera.pixel_type = 'mono16'